rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Core/Connection.md

-## Connection is closed if watchdogs are not received
+## Connection is not closed if watchdogs are not received

-1. Given the site is new and connected
+1. Given the site has just connected
-2. When site watchdog sending method is changed to do nothing
+2. When our supervisor stops sending watchdogs
-3. Then the supervisor should disconnect
+3. Then the site should not disconnect

 <details markdown="block">
   <summary>